oruga-ui/oruga/packages/docs-next/documentation/themes.md

 You can see this code in action in [Oruga multiframework example](https://oruga-multiframework-demo.netlify.app/tailwind)(code [here](https://github.com/oruga-ui/demo-multiframework/blob/master/src/assets/oruga-tailwindcss.css#L64))

-Sometimes components change how elements are positioned (horizontally, vertically...), this is another case of higher specificity.
+Sometimes components change the way elements are positioned (horizontally, vertically...), this is another case of higher specificity.
 In the [Steps](/components/Steps.html) component the `vertical` attribute disposes the steps vertically changing the `height` of the steps `divider`.

 ```scss
 .o-steps {